 ACCOUNT SET UP:

-- The travel fund and gift/mini e-funds are attached to the joint checking.
+– The gift, travel and ‘everything else’ fund are attached to the joint checking (to provide easy access)

 – All our automatic bill payments (Direct Debits) are set to be paid between the 25th and 1st of every month and are, where possible, the paper free kind.

 – Grocery is paid for on a supermarket gift card (and cash) as we receive a 5% reduction (work benefit scheme)